Shawn Stasiak: Independent Circuit (2007, 2010)

 In 2007, Stasiak came out of retirement for the Texas-based independent promotion Professional Championship Wrestling wrestling three matches.
 On February 20, 2010, Stasiak wrestled his last match teaming with Rodney Mack as they lost to Prince Ali Farhat and Bash at Universal Championship Wrestling in Ardmore, Oklahoma.

 Chiropractic career

 After his release, Stipich retired from wrestling and became a chiropractor.
 In 2007, he received a certificate in manipulation under anesthesia from the Academy of Physical and Manual Medicine in New York.
 Since 2008, he has been a member of the Advanced Comprehensive Medical team, based out of Texas, working as a chiropractor.
 Additionally, Stipich works as a personal trainer and motivational speaker.
 Stipich uses the Fobia character he created while in college during his talks with children.

 Other media

 Stasiak appears in the video game WWF WrestleMania 2000 as Meat and WWE SmackDown!
 Shut Your Mouth as Shawn Stasiak.

 Personal life

-Stipich is the son of former WWF Champion Stan Stasiak.
+Stipich is the son of former WWWF Champion Stan Stasiak.
 During his early childhood, Stipich travelled with his father as he wrestled in various territories, and met the likes of André the Giant and Jesse "The Body" Ventura during this time.